squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 Starting with Squid 3.1 support for TProxy is closely tied into the netfilter component of Linux kernels. see [[../../Features/Tproxy4|TProxy v4.1 Feature]] for current details.

+=== Other Configuration Examples ===

+Contributed by users who have working installations can be found in the [[ConfigExamples/Intercept]] section for most current details.

+If you have managed to configure your operating system to support WCCP with Squid please contact us or add the details to this wiki so that others may benefit.

 === Complete ===
 By now if you have followed the documentation you should have a working Interception Caching system.
 Verify this by unconfiguring any proxy settings in your browser and surfing out through your system.
 You should see entries appearing in your access.log for the sites you are visiting in your browser.
 If your system does not work as you would expect, you will want to read on to our troubleshooting section below.